Miss Earth 2015

-Miss Earth 2015, the 15th edition of the Miss Earth pageant, was held on 5 December 2015 at Marx Halle in Vienna, Austria.
-Jamie Herrell of the Philippines crowned her compatriot Angelia Ong as successor at the end of the event.
-It was the first time the pageant was held in Europe outside of Asia.
+Miss Earth 2015 was the 15th edition of the Miss Earth pageant, held at the Marx Halle in Vienna, Austria, on December 5, 2015.

+Jamie Herrell of the Philippines crowned her compatriot Angelia Ong as her successor at the end of the event.
+It was the first time the pageant was held in Europe and outside of Asia.
 It was also the first ever back-to-back victory in Miss Earth history.

-At the end of the night, Australia got its highest placement to date through Dayanna Grageda's finish as Miss Earth-Air 2015 where she was crowned by Andrea Neu, Miss Earth-Air 2014 from United States; Brittany Payne of United States was crowned Miss Earth-Water 2015, and Thiessa Sickert of Brazil was crowned as Miss Earth-Fire 2015 and she was crowned by Anastasia Trusova, Miss Earth-Fire 2014 from Russia.

 The theme of this year's pageant was the promotion of environmental awareness by focusing on the Climate Change campaign thru the 5R's : Re-think, Reduce, Re-use, Recycle and Respect.